MarkKozel/CompOrgEText/vitedocs/Foundations/NumberSystems/RepresentingNumbers.md

 Before proceeding, we need to understand how to add 1 binary values.
 We will explore this moreIt is just like adding 2 decimal numbers:

-::: left
-A Full Adder
+::: info A Full Adder
 <!--@include: @/TextSnippets/Foundations/full_adder_table.md-->
 :::